Speculative Prefilling

 The Interaction

 I was revisiting an interaction idea I had a bit ago- if we have a great model of user context, then we can effectively build an “everywhere” tab to autocomplete.
 I called this system Tabracadabra 🎉.
-Here’s the demo video:
+Here’s the original demo video:

 The Problem

+Now what I kinda hid from you here is that this ORIGINAL clip is sped up quite a bit.
+That spinner spins for quite some time before you see anything.
 This time where that spinner is going off is known as the time to first token (or TTFT) for short.
 You might also notice that once the first token appears, the actual decoding speed is not so bad!

 In theory, this should be a LOT faster than decoding, right?
 We can parallelize the prefill phase, but not the decode phase!
 So what’s going on?